Patrick3131/Tentacles/README.md

 # Welcome to Tentacles

 Tentacles are body parts that an animal uses to hold, grab or even feel things.
-That is what Tentacles is used for in terms of data collection in your application.
+That is what Tentacles are used for in terms of data collection in your application.
 It helps you to abstract analytics from specific providers, to structure your analytic events in a type-safe way and to collect meaningful domain-driven data with ``DomainActivity``.

-For further information why abstracting a third party library make sense [Benoit Pasquier wrote an article](https://benoitpasquier.com/abstract-ios-third-party-libraries/).
+For further information, why abstracting a third party library make sense [Benoit Pasquier wrote an article](https://benoitpasquier.com/abstract-ios-third-party-libraries/).

 ## ✨Features
 - Analytics layer abstraction